 - Combine warm oats or millet with fresh or dried fruits and nuts for a nutrient-packed breakfast that’s bound to start your day on a really, really good note.

-- Prepare a batch of a new whole grain at the beginning of the week to have on hand as a wholesome complement to your meals.
+- Prepare a batch of whole grains at the beginning of the week to have on hand as a wholesome complement to your meals.
 Cooked grains keep for about three to five days in your fridge, so you’ll be able to make delicious grain-inspired dishes throughout the week.
 Alternatively, you can freeze half to keep on hand for future use.

 - Include oats in your smoothies, like in our Classic Breakfast Smoothie.
 It’s an easy way to give your smoothie more staying power.

-- Give your standard green salad a fiber-filled boost by topping it with a serving of cooked and cooled quinoa or wild rice for enhanced texture and flavor.
+- Give your standard green salad a fiber-filled boost with cooked grains.
+Top salads with a serving of cooked and cooled quinoa or wild rice to enhance the texture and flavor.

 - Take them on the go.
 Whole grain salads make delicious meals that hold up well throughout the day.
 Say goodbye to sad, wilted greens or your boring brown bag lunch.
 Case in point: 3 Sisters Wild Rice Salad.